-Our bodies typically create energy by processing the food we eat into glucose.
-The pancreas will then manufacture a hormone called insulin to spread the glucose to the cells within our body.
-A person with diabetes will be unable to produce enough insulin or they cannot use the insulin properly; causing sugar to pile up in excess within the body.
-The Centers for Disease Control and Prevention report, as of 2015, 30.3 million Americans have diabetes.
-The CDC report also states that 84.1 million Americans have prediabetes, a condition that leads to type 2 diabetes within five years.
+Our bodies typically create energy by processing the foods we eat into glucose (sugar).
+The pancreas will then manufacture a hormone called insulin to spread the glucose to the cells within our bodies.
+A person with diabetes is unable to produce enough insulin, or the body does not use insulin properly.
+It causes sugar to pile up in excess within the body.
+The Centers for Disease Control and Prevention estimates that, as of 2015, 30.3 million Americans have diabetes.
+The CDC report states that 84.1 million Americans have prediabetes, a condition that leads to type 2 diabetes within five years.

 Periodontitis, periodontal disease, or gum disease is a common infection damaging the soft tissue and bone supporting your teeth.
-The Journal of Dental Research released a study estimating, through use of a sample size, that 47.2% of Americans (64.7 million adults!) have some form of periodontitis.
-To read a more in-depth explanation of periodontal disease read our blog post: Periodontal Disease: A Treatable Condition.
+The Journal of Dental Research released a study estimating that 47.2% of Americans (64.7 million adults) have some form of periodontitis.

-The blog we first linked to at the top of the page mentions that an infection like periodontitis “may cause insulin resistance, which disrupts blood sugar control.
-The American Academy of Periodontology states that “severe periodontal disease can increase blood sugar”.
-The increased blood sugar along with the development of insulin resistance makes it clear that having both is problematic!
+The two become linked because an infection such as periodontitis may cause insulin resistance, which disrupts blood sugar control.
+The American Academy of Periodontology states that severe periodontal disease can increase blood sugar.
+The increased blood sugar, along with the development of insulin resistance, makes it clear that having both at once, is problematic.

 Farber Center Treats Periodontal Disease for Diabetics and Everyone